 Are there any discounts or promotions for braces?

-What happens if I don’t wear retainers after braces?
+What happens if I do not wear retainers after braces?

-Not wearing retainers after braces can lead to teeth shifting, causing misalignment over time.
-To maintain results, orthodontists recommend wearing retainers for life, with adjustments to how often they are worn over time.
+Not wearing retainers after braces can lead to teeth shifting back toward their original positions over time.
+To maintain results, orthodontists recommend wearing retainers indefinitely, starting with full-time wear and transitioning to nights only as directed by your orthodontist.

 Medicaid may cover braces for children if they are deemed medically necessary.
-Coverage varies by state, so check with your local Medicaid office.
+In Massachusetts, MassHealth follows specific criteria for orthodontic coverage eligibility.
+Coverage varies by state, so check directly with your state Medicaid office or ask your orthodontist’s billing team to verify eligibility on your behalf.

 How often do I need to visit the orthodontist during braces treatment?

-Most patients need an adjustment appointment every 4-6 weeks, depending on the treatment plan.
+Most patients need an adjustment appointment every 4 to 6 weeks, depending on the treatment plan.
+Missing appointments can extend overall treatment time.

 Are there alternatives to traditional braces?